kratoszmx/codexdocs/docs/concepts/dreaming.md

 * Records REM reinforcement signals used by deep ranking.
 * Never writes to `MEMORY.md`.

+## Session transcript ingestion

+Dreaming can ingest redacted session transcripts into the dreaming corpus.
+When transcripts are available, they are fed into the light phase alongside daily memory signals and recall traces.
+Personal and sensitive content is redacted before ingestion.

 ## Dream Diary

 Dreaming also keeps a narrative **Dream Diary** in `DREAMS.md`.